 Zooming way out, here’s the big picture of our last two on-water days, before falling into the vortex of Boston Harbor and the social swirl of Sky’s ex-life…

 The social part is at least half the fun of this, you know.
 There is a tangible sense of community among sailors, for just being on a boat implies passage through a series of filters including the irrational desire to be out there fixing fluid leaks in exotic places while battling gales and currents.
-We dined with a delightful couple who covered 25,000 miles around the world on a 50-foot ketch named Skybird and wrote a book about it… I helped them set up a new blog.
+We dined with a delightful couple who covered 25,000 miles around the world on a 50-foot ketch named Skybird and wrote a book about it… I helped them set up a blog.

 Duly inspired, Sky started a blog of her own, and I think it will be fun to watch.
 She has a lot to say, I tellya what.

-But you know, aside from all the complexity, bulging design notebooks, ridiculous expenses in a flailing economy, occasional junk hardware, surprise leaks, and the white-knuckled terror of drifting sideways between rows of boats without being able to bring the bow around… there is still magic afoot.
+But you know, aside from all the complexity, bulging design notebooks, ridiculous expenses in a flailing economy, occasional junk hardware, surprise leaks, and the white-knuckled terror of drifting sideways between rows of expensive boats without being able to bring the bow around… there is still magic afoot.
 It is all too easy to cling to a vision of something you want to do someday, yet watch life pass as dreams are slowly replaced by acceptance.

 There is no better time than now.